my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

     Skolen bør legge til rette for at alle elever får delta i aktivitetene.
     → The school should facilitate that all students can participate in the activities.

+    **å tilrettelegge for noe** → to facilitate sth

+    Skolen bør tilrettelegge for at alle elever får delta i aktivitetene.

   - *å gjøre det mulig* → make it possible

   - å *avsløre* en vei til noe → to reveal a way to sth